2026 Super League season: Matches decided by golden point

 If a match ends in a draw after 80 minutes, then a further 10 minutes of golden point extra time is played, to determine a winner (five minutes each way).
 The first team to score either a try, penalty goal or drop goal during this period, will win the match.
 However, if there are no further scores during the additional 10 minutes period, then the match will end in a draw.

+Game 1: Leigh Leopards v Toulouse Olympique

+The Round 6 fixture between Leigh Leopards and Toulouse Olympique on 28 March finished 20–20 after 80 minutes.
+The game then went to extra time and Gareth O'Brien kicked the winning drop goal for Leigh, ending the game 21–20.